dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 79 - continue refining response ui/response view/response regeneration
+Current Cycle 80 - more progress, continue iterative cycle of improvement Cycle 79 - New Cycle
 Cycle 78 - prompt.md no longer stale! now focus on response ui / re-generation process Cycle 77 - great progress! more work to do
 Cycle 76 - continue working the response ui